G4bleb/scheduled-discord-soundbot/README.md

 work in progress, please don't try using this for now

 Discord bot to play scheduled sounds
-If you want to play sounds whenever you type a commmand, check out https://github.com/markokajzer/discord-soundbot -- It's great
+If you want to play sounds whenever you type a command, check out https://github.com/markokajzer/discord-soundbot -- It's great

 ## Installation